Damalas: Nobles of Venice and Ottoman reprisals

 By 1686, the Damalà were recorded as one of the remaining Latin noble families of Genoese origin by Giovanni Battista de Burgo in his visit to the island in that year.
 It was in this period that the family leveraged these roots to find themselves in positions of power within the Venetian Republic and its sphere of influence.
-Gregorio Damalà was appointed as Consul of Venetian Greece and Louca Damalà was made Voivode of Mykonos, the latter being an autonomous ruler agreed upon by both the Venetians and Ottomans during their pause in hostilities in the region.
+Gregorio Damalà was appointed as Consul of Venetian Greece and Louca Damalà was made "Master Voivode" and Judge of Mykonos.
+The latter was an autonomous ruler agreed upon by both the Venetians and Ottomans during their pause in hostilities in the region.

 The Venetians briefly occupied Chios from 1694 to 1695, but the family's rank as Venetian nobles was ultimately a detriment to their position when the occupation ended.

 During this Venetian interlude, Sultan Ahmed had ordered that the Catholics were to be put to the sword, and so when the Venetians were preparing to abandon the island, 60 Latin families who were “full of wealth” took what they were able to and departed with them to Nafplio in the Morea; still under Venetian rule.
 The family head, Costantino Damalà (b.
 1649), and his three children, are listed amongst those that left Chios seeking refuge.

 Unbeknownst to those that fled though, the sultan had died, and his successor had rescinded the order to execute any Latins that were found.
 Had this been known, they would not have been forced to flee, ”bound by faith and honour.”

 While the lives of the remaining members on Chios were spared, the persecution of those of the Catholic faith greatly increased.
 The Turks imposed heavy taxes, confiscated the estates of the fugitives and threw into chains three men from each important family, considering them accomplices or followers of the Venetians.
 They deprived the remaining Giustiniani of their privileges, turned the churches into mosques and forbade Latin-rite worship.
 This forced the Catholics on Chios to attend church only in the chapel of the French consulate, which the Ottomans were unable to close.

 In the late 18th century, Giovanni Damalà (1740–1812), grandson of Costantino, is seen living in the old Genoese colony of Galata with his family.
 He is mentioned during several events of the 1790s as a Genoese notable (noble) from Chios, who was also one of the four deputies, along with Giuseppe Varthaliti, Marco Xantachy, and Giuseppe Vitali, that represented the Magnifica Comunita di Pera.